Bestune B70

-The Bestune B70 is a mid-size sedan or Large family car produced by the Chinese car manufacturer Bestune FAW Group.
+The Bestune B70 is a mid-size sedan produced by the FAW Group under the brand name Bestune.

 The first generation B70 was developed with the Ford CD3 platform shared with the Mazda 6, and was produced from 2006 to 2014 with a mid-cycle facelift in 2012.

-The Second generation B70 was produced from 2014 to 2019 and was also built on the same platform as the Mazda 6 with an additional RS performance variant available with a Volkswagen-sourced turbo engine. the third generation B70 was produced from 2020.
+The Second generation B70 was produced from 2014 to 2019 and was also built on the same platform as the Mazda 6 with an additional RS performance variant available with a Volkswagen-sourced turbo engine.

+The third generation B70 was produced from 2020, the first car to be bult on FAW's FMA architecture.

+The fourth generation B70 was produced from 2024.

 First generation (2006–2014)

 The first-generation B70 is technically based on the first generation of the Mazda6.
 The car was introduced in 2006 and the engine of this car was made by Mazda. was revised in 2012.

 The car is optionally powered by a 2.0 litre engine with 108 or a 2.3 litre engine with 120 kW and both engines are sourced from Mazda.
 For the 2.0 L version, a six-speed manual transmission and a five-speed automatic are available, while the 2.3 L version is automatic only.
 The facelifted B70 ran on a 1.8 litre engine from FAW.

 The security equipment is correspondingly much higher than the price of Chinese cars.
 Airbags for driver and front passenger are as standard as tire-pressure monitoring system, ABS and a traction control.
 For a surcharge there are numerous other airbags.
 Other equipment includes air conditioning as standard; for an extra charge, there are things like DVD player and navigation system.

 An FCV variant was unveiled as a concept car on 15 April 2010.